What is a cobra bag?

 Why a cobra bag?

-The cobra bag is one of the best training tools that a boxer can have.
-It's also a lot of fun to train with, not just for professional fighters, but all martial arts enthusiasts.
-Even if you're not into boxing, but simply want a fun, interactive and challenging way to exercise your whole body as well as hand-eye coordination, the cobra bag will give you that and more.
+The cobra bag is one of the best training tools that a boxer can have to develop a high level of hand-eye coordination and defensive reflexes.
+The interactive nature of the cobra bag makes it fun to train with.
+Even if you're not into boxing, but simply want a fun, interactive and challenging way to exercise your whole body, the cobra bag will give you that and more.

 Here are some of the key reasons for using a cobra bag in your training routine: